nccasia/ncc-php/README.md

 ## The big picture

+PHP is a server-side scripting language that is primarily used for web development.
+Some common areas where PHP is used include:

+1. Web development: PHP is a popular choice for building dynamic web applications and websites.
+It is often used in combination with HTML, CSS, and JavaScript to create interactive and user-friendly web pages.
+2. Content Management Systems (CMS): PHP is the language behind many popular open-source CMS such as WordPress, Joomla and Drupal.
+3. E-commerce: PHP is a common choice for building online stores and e-commerce platforms.
+4. Web scraping and data mining: PHP can be used to extract data from websites and to automate various data mining tasks.

 A senior PHP developer should have a strong understanding of the following:

 1. PHP language fundamentals such as variables, data types, loops, control structures, functions, and namespaces.